Oral health for infants for school age (4 to 7)

 - Use a toothpaste containing 1350ppm to 1500ppm fluoride for maximum prevention.
 Most ‘own brand’ supermarket toothpastes are suitable and more affordable

-- Brush all the surfaces of the teeth and gum line in small circles for around 2 minutes, twice a day - just before bedtime and at another time that fits in with your routine
+- Brush all the surfaces of the teeth and gum line in small circles for around two minutes, twice a day - just before bedtime and at another time that fits in with your routine

 - Spit out the toothpaste and do not rinse!

-Visiting the dentist:
+Visiting the dentist

 Key Messages